Cavaillon: History

 Cavaillon was already a city in the Gallo-Roman period, and has several minor relics from that era, including a 1st century triumphal arch.
 Other minor relics of the Roman period have been found to the south of the town, on the site of the ancient Cabellio.
 It was the seat of the bishops of Cavaillon from the 4th century until the French Revolution.
 Saint Veran was bishop here in the 6th century, and the 12th-century cathedral is dedicated to him.
 In the Middle Ages Cavaillon was part of the Comtat Venaissin.

 Geography

 Cavaillon is part of the Regional and Natural Park of Luberon (parc naturel régional du Luberon) in the French Department of Vaucluse.

 The Calavon, a tributary of the Durance locally called Coulon, flows westward through the middle of the commune.

 The Durance forms the commune's south-western border.

 Population

 Economy

-Cavaillon is famous for its Kiwi melons, as well as other early fruits and vegetables.
+Cavaillon is famous for its melons, as well as other early fruits and vegetables.